see also 7 Myths About Heritage Fairs Projects

 Any of these could be potential topics, as long as they relate to Canada in some way.
 It does not matter how famous someone is or was.
 Someone who is very famous to a student might be someone that the judges have never heard about!

-Yes, as long as that character is connected to Canada.
-Anne of Green Gables (as opposed to Lucy Maud Montgomery, the author of Anne of Green Gables) is a popular choice.
+Yes, as long as that character or story is connected to Canada.
+The character/story of Anne of Green Gables (as opposed to Lucy Maud Montgomery, the author of Anne of Green Gables) is a popular choice.

 Many events that happened in other countries have a Canadian connection (such as a war that Canadians participated in).
+Anything that took place within and around what are now the borders of Canada are also acceptable, even if they primarily took place in what is now the United States (such as the Underground Railroad).
 Some people move away from Canada for their careers, such as actors, but they still have a connection to Canada.
 Non-Canadians who have lived in or partially live in Canada can also be acceptable topics.

 Yes.
 The student and their family are themselves a connection to Canada.